Signs of Teenage Anxiety

 However, this constant craving can be overcome in about a month with the right nutritional support, diet and lifestyle adjustments.
 You will find that you start to experience more control and less stress.
 You will restore a healthy balance between work and rest, waking and sleeping.

 The best results I’ve seen involve taking ‘awake’ nutrients in the morning and chill nutrients in the evening – for a month.
 Awake nutrients include tyrosine and adaptogenic herbs such as the three Ginsengs (Korean, Russian and American) reishi and rhodiola.
 B and C vitamins also help.
-In studies those supplementing vitamin C and B vitamins have twice the energy and greater physical and mental stamina, concentration and alertness than those taking a placebo.13 According to a study at Alabama University, those with a vitamin C intake above 400mg have half the level of ‘fatigability.14 While research in the military has found that supplementing tyrosine, an amino acid needed for healthy adrenal function, improves performance under stressful conditions.15
+In studies those supplementing What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… and B vitamins have twice the energy and greater physical and mental stamina, concentration and alertness than those taking a placebo.13 According to a study at Alabama University, those with a vitamin C intake above 400mg have half the level of ‘fatigability.14 While research in the military has found that supplementing tyrosine, an amino acid needed for healthy adrenal function, improves performance under stressful conditions.15

 Chill nutrients include GABA and GABA precursors and certain herbs, plus theanine, the relaxant found in tea.
 The amino acid tryptophan or 5-HTP is also important – it’s the precursor of melatonin, the sleep hormone (see section below on sleep).
 GABA not only inhibits the production of excess adrenalin, noradrenalin and dopamine, but works together with serotonin to keep your mood good.
 For these reasons, having adequate levels of GABA in your brain is associated with relaxation and happiness, while having too little is associated with anxiety, tension, depression and insomnia.16